RenderKit/ospray/doc/api.md

 the device.
 If changes are made to the device that is already set as the current device, it does not need to be set as current again.
-NOTE: this API call will increment the ref count of the returned device handle, so applications must use `ospRelease` when finished using the handle to avoid leaking the underlying device object.
+NOTE: this API call will increment the ref count of the returned device handle, so applications must use `ospDeviceRelease` when finished using the handle to avoid leaking the underlying device object.

 OSPRay allows applications to query runtime properties of a device in order to do enhanced validation of what device was loaded at runtime.